Tolka Rovers F.C.: History

 The club returned to Johnstown Park in 1971.
 In the meantime, the board were renewing their application for the club premises.
 They had meetings over the years with Dublin Corporation and were pleased when in December 1974, they were finally granted a site in Fitzmaurice Road.
 The board knew the time was right for redevelopment and began to set about creating ambitious plans for the club in conjunction with meetings with their architect.
 They submitted the plans, but eventually had to withdraw them in 1975 due to planning restrictions which would have left the club with very little space for future redevelopment.
 They continued for a further four years to pursue the ambition of constructing a new complex and on the March 20, 1979 they were given title to the present site.
 Work then commenced and on the March 10, 1980, the Frank Cooke sports complex was completed.

 The complex was official opened on the July 18, 1982 by Jim Tunney, Leas Ceann Comhairle of Dáil Éireann, for a match against League of Ireland side Bohemians.
 The club has competed regularly since then in the Leinster Senior League and pending their performance in this league, enters the FAI Cup at the early stages.
-The team has put in many battling performances throughout the years, and they claimed a famous 2–2 draw in the FAI Cup Second Round against League of Ireland Premier Division team Waterford United on June 15, 2007.
+On June 15 2007, Tolka Rovers claimed a famous 2–2 draw in the 2007 FAI Cup Second Round against League of Ireland Premier Division team Waterford United.